Partnering with parents to raise a community of readers.

 - Read to your child in a relaxed, casual environment.
 Take the reading experience outdoors on the terrace outside of the Youth Services Room.

-- Enhance learning and enjoyment by using educational videos, DVDs, read along kits and music CDs.
+- Enhance learning and enjoyment by using educational videos, DVDs, and star read alongs.

 - Learn more about child development and how to create an effective learning environment.
 Review the materials in the parent/teacher collection.